hoangduytran/blender-manual/manual/editors/outliner/interface.rst

 .. _bpy.types.SpaceOutliner.use_filter_complete:

 Exact Match
-   The results of :ref:`bpy.types.SpaceOutliner.filter_text` must match the full text and not just a part of it.
+   Only show the items whose name fully matches the :ref:`search text <bpy.types.SpaceOutliner.filter_text>` rather than only containing it as a substring.

 .. _bpy.types.SpaceOutliner.use_filter_case_sensitive:

 Case Sensitive
-   The results of :ref:`bpy.types.SpaceOutliner.filter_text` are case sensitive.
+   Take lower/upper case into account when comparing the search text to the item names.

 .. rubric:: Filter

-Some options will only show if compatible with the active `Display Mode`_.

 .. _bpy.types.SpaceOutliner.use_filter_view_layers:

 All View Layers
-   Toggle between only the active or all the :doc:`view layers </scene_layout/view_layers/index>` of the scene.
+   Show all the :doc:`view layers </scene_layout/view_layers/index>` in the scene instead of only the active one.
-   Combined with disabling the *Objects* filter it gives a compact overview of all the collections in relation to the view layers.
+   Combined with disabling the *Objects* filter, this gives a compact overview of all the collections in relation to the view layers.

 .. _bpy.types.SpaceOutliner.use_filter_collection:

 Collections
-   List the objects and collections under the :doc:`collection hierarchy </scene_layout/collections/index>` of the scene.
-   Objects may appear in more than one collection.
+   Show the collections in the scene hierarchy.
+Only the collections themselves are hidden when this option is disabled; the objects within them remain visible.

 .. _bpy.types.SpaceOutliner.use_filter_object:

 Objects
-   List of all the objects, respecting the other filter options.
-   Disabled only if you need an overview of the collections without the objects.
+   Show the objects in the scene hierarchy.
+Disabling this gives you an overview of just the collections.

 .. _bpy.types.SpaceOutliner.filter_invert:
 .. _bpy.types.SpaceOutliner.filter_state:

 Object State
    List the objects based on their state or restrictions.
-   The results can be inverted using the *Invert* button.
+   The results can be inverted using the *Invert* toggle button.

    :All:
-      The default option, no restrictions.
+      Show all objects.
    :Visible:
-      List only the objects visible in the viewports.
-      The global and temporary visibility settings are taken into consideration.
-   :Invisible:
-      List only the objects not visible in the viewports.
+      Only show the objects that are visible in the 3D Viewport.
+      This takes both the *Hide in Viewports* and *Disable in Viewports* settings into account;
+      see :ref:`editors-outliner-interface-restriction_columns`.
    :Selected:
-      Lists the object(s) that are currently selected in the 3D Viewport.
+      Only show the object(s) that are currently :doc:`selected </scene_layout/object/selecting>`
-      See :doc:`selecting in the 3D Viewport </scene_layout/object/selecting>` for more information.
+      in the 3D Viewport.
    :Active:
-      Lists only the active (often last selected) object.
+      Only show the active object (typically the one that was selected last).
    :Selectable:
-      List all objects whose :ref:`Selectability <bpy.types.Collection.hide_select>` option is enabled.
+      Only show the objects that can be selected in the 3D Viewport;
+      see :ref:`editors-outliner-interface-restriction_columns`.

 .. _bpy.types.SpaceOutliner.use_filter_object_content:

 Object Contents
-   List materials, modifiers, mesh data, ...
+   List relevant materials, modifiers, mesh data and so on as children of each object.

 .. _bpy.types.SpaceOutliner.use_filter_children:

 Object Children
-   List the object children.
-If the *Collections* option is enabled, you will see the object children even if the children are not in the collection.
-   Yet the Outliner shows them as a dashed line.
+   Show :doc:`child objects </scene_layout/object/editing/parent>` as child nodes in the Outliner tree.
+   When disabled, child objects are shown as sibling nodes instead (unless they're in a different collection than their parent, in which case they're not shown in the parent's collection at all).

 .. _bpy.types.SpaceOutliner.use_filter_object_mesh:
 .. _bpy.types.SpaceOutliner.use_filter_object_light: